Veron-kabu/SmartAgro-V-2.0/mobile/README.md

 MOBILE
+npm install
 npx install expo
+npm install dotenv
-npm expo
+npx expo

 Mobile App (Expo)
 =================

 Overview
 --------
 This is the React Native / Expo client for the Farmer‑Buyer system (iOS / Android).
-It integrates with the backend for authentication, product discovery, ordering, messaging, and optimized media loading with Blurhash placeholders.
+It integrates with the backend for authentication, product discovery, ordering, and optimized media loading with Blurhash placeholders.

 Key Technologies
 ----------------